 by Philip Berardi, MD PhD FRCPC

-Follicular lymphoma is a type of cancer (a malignant tumour) that comes from a special type of immune cell called a lymphocyte.
-Follicular lymphoma can start anywhere in the body where lymphocytes gather in large numbers and the most common locations include lymph nodes, the gastrointestinal tract (in particular the stomach and small bowel), the skin, and the breast.
-Follicular lymphoma is the second most common lymphoma to affect adults.
+Follicular lymphoma can start anywhere in the body where lymphocytes gather in large numbers.
+The most common locations include lymph nodes, the gastrointestinal tract (in particular the stomach and small bowel), the skin, and the breast.

 The diagnosis of follicular lymphoma is usually made after a small piece of tissue is removed in a procedure called a biopsy.
 Depending on the features of the cancer, patients are then typically either followed (‘watch and wait’) or treated by chemotherapy and/or radiation therapy.
 Occasionally and only in specific situations is the tumour removed by surgery.

 Most follicular lymphomas are made up of small, dark cells that look similar to normal lymphocytes.
 However, some tumours contain larger, more abnormal-looking cells.
 Pathologists use the term pattern of growth to describe the way the cancer cells are arranged.
 When the cancer cells are arranged in small round groups the pattern is called follicular.
 When the cancer cells grow in very large shapeless groups and there is no space between the groups, the pattern is called diffuse.
 The diffuse pattern is important because it can be associated with a worse prognosis.
 In particular, if a grade 3B tumour (see Grade below) shows a diffuse pattern of growth, the diagnosis changes from follicular lymphoma to diffuse large B-cell lymphoma (DLBCL).